AronParker/PasswordManager/README.md

 # Password Manager
 ![Main Window](main_window.png)

-*Passphrase*: The passphrase to use
+**Passphrase**: The passphrase to use.

-*Tag*: A tag for any particular application/service/website
+**Tag**: A tag for any particular application/service/website.

-*Password length*: Length of the password to generate
+**Password length**: Length of the password to generate.

-*Lowercase letters*: Controls whether the password should contain lowercase letters
+**Lowercase letters**: Controls whether the password should contain lowercase letters.

-*Uppercase letters*: Controls whether the password should contain uppercase letters
+**Uppercase letters**: Controls whether the password should contain uppercase letters.

-*Numbers*: Controls whether the password should contain lowercase letters
+**Numbers**: Controls whether the password should contain lowercase letters.

-*Symbols*: Controls whether the password should contain symbols
+**Symbols**: Controls whether the password should contain symbols.

 ## Requirements